rkamen02/comp20/captainslog/ReadMe.md

 ReadMe.md

+1. Everything complete!

+2. I have not collaborated with anyone.

-1. Currently spent an hour on the lab.
+3. I spent 2 hours on this lab.